NCAA Division I men's basketball tournament: Teams No. 1 in national polls

+Undefeated teams in the tournament

-The team's record here refers to their record before the first game of the NCAA tournament.
+The record here refers to the record before the first game of the NCAA tournament.

 Undefeated teams not in the tournament

-The NCAA tournament has undergone dramatic expansion since 1975, and since the tournament was expanded to 48 teams in 1980, no unbeaten teams have failed to qualify.
-As, by definition, a team would have to win its conference tournament, and thus secure an automatic bid to the tournament, to be undefeated in a season, the only way a team could finish undefeated and not reach the tournament is if the team is banned from postseason play.
+The NCAA tournament has dramatically expanded since 1975, and since the expansion to 48 teams in 1980, no unbeaten team has failed to qualify.
+Since by definition, a team would have to win its conference tournament, and thus secure an automatic bid to the tournament, to be undefeated in a season, the only way a team could finish undefeated and not reach the tournament is if the team is banned from postseason play.
 As of 2021, no team banned from postseason play has finished undefeated since 1980.
-Other possibilities for an undefeated team to fail to qualify: the team is independent; the conference does not yet have an automatic bid; or the team is transitioning from a lower NCAA division or the NAIA, during which time it is barred from NCAA-sponsored postseason play (currently, the NCAA tournament or NIT).
+Other possibilities for an undefeated team to fail to qualify: the team is independent; the conference does not have an automatic bid; or the team is transitioning from a lower NCAA division or the NAIA, during which time it is barred from NCAA-sponsored postseason play in the NCAA tournament or NIT.
 No men's team from a transitional D-I member has been unbeaten after its conference tournament, but one such women's team has been—California Baptist in 2021.
 (CBU was able to play in the women's NIT, which has never been operated by the NCAA.)

 Before 1980, there were occasions on which a team achieved perfection in the regular season, yet did not appear in the NCAA tournament.